Raihanur-Rahman-Tanvir/Automation-project-1/README.md

-# Automation-project-1(Table Extraction) and reading CSV files directly from websites.
+Table extraction and reading CSV files directly from websites.